luyang00/torch-extension/README.md

 # torch-extension
-This is an example of a CUDA extension for Torch which computes the Hadamard productof two tensors.
+This is an example of a CUDA extension for Torch which computes the Hadamard product of two tensors.

 For the PyTorch version of this extension, please see: https://github.com/sniklaus/pytorch-extension